+https://wptest2016.ala.org.au/how-we/

+How the ALA works

 Integrate data

 Overview

 Integrating data is the process of bringing multiple, disparate datasets together and combining them into a single data structure.
 Combining and standardising the different data sets allows them to be searched as a single unit using common terms.
-The ALA brings together thousands of data sets and makes them available through a common interface.
+The ALA brings together hundreds of data sets and makes them available through a common interface.
 The ALA uses Darwin Core, an internationally developed biodiversity data interchange standard, as it’s core data model.

 How we handle sensitive data